In-Person Coaching

 If your dog is really not good with other dogs, or if you are not sure how he might react, you may need to get help from an experienced behaviourist first.
 They will assess your dog properly and give you specific advice about how to help him.
 So in time, he can be safe with other dogs and you can start reaping the benefits of a well socialised dog.

-How can I help you with your dogs socialisation?
+How can I help you with your dogs behaviour training?

-Private Dog Behaviour Consultations are currently available in the Dundee area, and beyond.
-If you are looking for kind behaviour advice for your dog then please get in touch!
+Private Dog Behaviour Consultations are currently available online and in-person in Dundee and the surrounding area.
+If you are looking for help solving your dogs behaviour and training problems, please get in touch!

 Caroline